Thomascountz/thomascountz/_posts/2018-03-26-perceptrons-implementing-AND-part-1.md

 subtitle: "Learning Machine Learning Journal #2"
 tags: [machine-learning]
 ---
-In [Perceptron in Neural Networks](/2018/03/23/perceptrons-in-neural-networks), we got my feet wet learning about perceptrons.
+In [Perceptron in Neural Networks](/2018/03/23/perceptrons-in-neural-networks), we got our feet wet learning about perceptrons.
 Inspired by [Michael Nielsen](http://michaelnielsen.org/)’s [Neural Networks and Deep Learning](http://neuralnetworksanddeeplearning.com/index.html) book, today, the goal is to expand on that knowledge by using the perceptron formula to mimic the behavior of a logical `AND`.

 In this post, we’ll _reason_ about the settings of our network that, in [Perceptrons Implementing AND, Part 2](/2018/03/28/perceptrons-implementing-and-part-2), we’ll have the computer do itself.